elidoran/chain-builder/README.md

 fn1 = -> throw new Error 'my bad'

-chain = builder.chain fn1           # Example without array
+result = builder.chain fn1           # Example without array
+# result is {success:true, chain:Function}

-result = chain()
+result = result.chain()

 # fn1 will throw an error
-# chain will catch it, record it into: context.chainError, and return false
+# chain will catch it, end the chain, and include it in the result
-# result = false
+# result is {error:'chain function threw error', type:'caught', Error:Error}
-# context.chainError is the thrown Error object
 ```

 ## Advanced Contexts